 For the period 2023-2025, the Statement of Strategy needs to focus on accelerating the implementation of the Disability Capacity Review and act on the following areas:

-- Making adequate investments (410 million euro recommended for Budget 2023) to meet the housing needs as specified in the Disability Capacity Review.
+- Making adequate investments (410 million euros recommended for Budget 2023) to meet the housing needs as specified in the Disability Capacity Review.
 This will ensure that people living at home with their families can move into a home of their own, with whatever support they need to do so.
-This has to include people who may need minimal support to live in a home of their own to people who need around the clock or intensive support to live independently.
+This has to include people who may need minimal support to live in a home of their own to people who need around-the-clock or intensive support to live independently.
 No one can be left out of this plan based on their support needs.

-- Increased investment should be made during the next 5 years to ensure that people inadequately placed in congregated setting and nursing homes can all be supported to move out.
-Specific action plans need to be in place to accelerate both the decongregation and the move of people inappropriately place in nursing homes.
+- Increased investment should be made during the next 5 years to ensure that people inadequately placed in congregated settings and nursing homes can all be supported to move out.
+Specific action plans need to be in place to accelerate both the congregation and the move of people inappropriately placed in nursing homes.
 To deliver on this objective, a comprehensive and creative workforce planning strategy needs to be urgently implemented.